axone-protocol/contracts/contracts/okp4-pay-secure/README.md

 In scenarios where a provider offers services on a deferred payment basis, there's a need for a mechanism that not only verifies but also ensures that the client has adequate funds to fulfill the payment obligation.
 This smart contract addresses this by "reserving" a specified amount of tokens in the client's account.
 These reserved funds are deducted from the available balance but remain in the client's account until the provider initiates the final settlement.
 At that point, the reserved tokens are transferred to the designated recipient, which could be the provider's account or an optional intermediary account, such as an escrow service.

-## Features

-The smart contract offers two distinct categories of features:

-- [Smart Contract Account (SCA)](https://blog.ambire.com/eoas-vs-smart-contract-accounts/) Capabilities: The smart contract is under the ownership and control of the holder.
-Similar to an Externally Owned Account (EOA), the holder has the ability to deposit, withdraw, and transfer funds to and from this account.
-- Pre-Authorization Features: A provider has the option to pre-authorize a specific amount of tokens along with designating a recipient account for a predetermined duration, after which the pre-authorization will expire.
-This designated recipient account can serve as an intermediary for holding the pre-authorized funds, such as an escrow service.

 ## Terminology

 ### Funds